Purchasing A Computer System

 Each system board has expansion slots built into it.
 It is in these slots that different cards plug into.
 These cards are computer devices that resemble mini-system boards.
 You have different kinds of cards that can plug into your system board (e.g., video card or sound card).

 Make sure that your system board will allow you to easily upgrade.
 Many of the newer system boards now have the video and ethernet card built directly into the system board to reduce manufacturing costs and increase performance.
-Try to get a system board with as many PCI expansion slots as possible in order to accommodate future upgrades.
-Also be sure it has at least one AGP (AGP Pro proffered) slot for a video card if the video card is not built into the system board or if you would like to upgrade to a faster, more powerful video card later on for such things as gamming.
+Try to get a system board with as many expansion slots as possible in order to accommodate future upgrades.
+Also be sure it has at least one PCIe x16 slot for a higher-end video card if you would like to upgrade to a faster, more powerful video card later on for such things as gamming.
 Make sure that your system board has it expansion slots built into the board, not built into an expansion board that plugs into your system board.

 Memory